- View Offline

 Note: This course was recorded with Adobe Dreamweaver, but you can use the code editor of your choice to follow along.

-Hi I'm David Powers and welcome to PHP for web designers.
-I've been using PHP, the most popular service side language, to add dynamic features to websites for more then a dozen years.
-And I want to show you how PHP can make your websites more efficient.
+(xylophone music) - [Voiceover] Hi, I'm David Powers and welcome to PHP for Web Designers.
+I've been using PHP, the most popular server-side language, to add dynamic features to websites for more than a dozen years, and I want to show you how PHP can make your websites more efficient.
 You don't need a programming background.
-I'll start by showing you various techniques through simple exercise files with only a few lines of code.
-Then we'll take those same techniques and apply them to a website for a ficticious flower design company.
+I'll start by showing you various techniques through simple exercise files, with only a few lines of code.
+Then we'll take those same techniques and apply them to a website for a fictitious flower design company.

-You'll move the site's navigation menu and foot it to external files so they can be updated in just one place rather than every page.
-You'll also see how to process an online form and display the results.
-The final project links the site to a database and shows how to display a series of related products in one page.
-And link to individual product details on another.
+You'll move the site's navigation menu and footer to external files so they can be updated in just one place rather than every page.
+You'll also see how to process an online form, and display the results.
+The final project links the site to a database and shows how to display a series of related products in one page, and link to individual product details on another.
 There's also a chapter dedicated to helping you understand PHP error messages and fix whatever caused them.

-Working with PHP requires a different approach from design, but I won't bombard you with dense programming theory and jargon.
-I started using PHP to reduce a lot of the tedious repititon required by static HTML.
-And I want to share that knowledge with you, so join me in exploring PHP for Web Designers.
+Working with PHP requires a different approach from design but I won't bombard you with dense programming theory and jargon.
+I started using PHP to reduce a lot of the tedious repetition required by static HTML, and I want to share that knowledge with you.
+So join me in exploring PHP for Web Designers.